 Shirley Ooi’s lavender journey:

 Michael had successfully rooted and grew various types of lavenders from cutting.
 He used cactus soil mix and advised NOT to add fertilizers for these plants.
-To encourage a bushier lavender plant, he cut off the top of lavender after the cutting had established itself.
+To encourage a bushier lavender plant, the topmost part of lavender plant were trimmed off after the cutting had established itself.

 It was Kelvin Ho‘s dream to start a lavender garden along his corridor in 2015.
 He read all he could and visited actual lavender fields.

-After learning all he could, he decided to put learning to action.
-In 2016, at his first attempt at germinating lavender seeds was a huge success.
-His first trial yield 75 seedlings total!
+In 2016, he decided to put his learning into action.
+His first attempt at germinating lavender seeds was a huge success.
+The first trial yield 75 seedlings total.

 The first seed sprout was spotted in 2 weeks, on May 16 2016, and subsequently more seeds also germinated. 🙂 A lavender fan, his hard work and research paid off.
 He continued to advise beginners and share his experiences today.

 May 15 2016 – germinated 75 seeds